hzqst/MetaHookSv/README.md

 1. High-Dynamic-Range (HDR) post-processor.

-2. Water reflection and refraction.
+2. Simple water reflection and refraction.
 (Warning: this may cause a significant performance hit.)

-3. Per-Object Shadow.
-(Warning: this may cause a significant performance hit when there are too many epolys in view.)
+3. Simple Per-Object Shadow.
+(Warning: this may cause a significant performance hit.)

 4. Screen Space Ambient Occlusion (SSAO) using horizon-based ambient occlusion (HBAO). the implementation is taken from nvidia. (not support with -nofbo) (Warning: this may cause a significant performance hit when sampling radius is too large.)